 A Hard Life

 Ferrying maize meal to and from this mill is a hard life for handlers and horses alike and is striking in its contrast with the developed world where networks of trucks and trains would do the job.
 A day in the life of these horses and their handlers involves back breaking labour up and down winding mud paths that connect villages in the mountainous interior with the mill.
 All in 30 degrees of incredibly humid heat or more.
-For each journey of a few hours, the handler will receive the equivalent of approximately 70 cents.
+For each journey of a few hours, the handler will receive the equivalent of approximately 50 pence.
 With wages like this, veterinary care is simply not a reality, which is why the free veterinary care and advice we provide in this region is so essential.